Jazz–Rockets rivalry: The return of the rivalry (2007–08)

-The rivalry was restored in the 2007 season.
-Near the end of the season, the Jazz were holding the fourth-best record in the Western Conference, but skidded and allowed the Rockets to have home court advantage during the playoffs.
+The rivalry was restored in the late 2000s when during the 2007 season, the Jazz were holding the fourth-best record in the Western Conference, but skidded and allowed the Rockets to have home court advantage during the playoffs.
 Pressure was on Rockets star Tracy McGrady with questions regarding if he could take the Rockets to the second round for the first time in his career.
 The pressure showed in Game 1 as he only scored 1 point in the first half with the Rockets down 9.
 He came out strong in the second half though as he scored 16 points in the third quarter and finished with 23 as the Rockets took Game 1 84–75.
 Game 2 was a similar story as Houston won 98–90 behind McGrady's 31 points and Yao's 27 despite Carlos Boozer's career-high tying 41 points.
 The series shifted to Salt Lake City and the Jazz finally found their groove as they took Game 3 81–67, despite another impressive performance from Yao and T-Mac.
 The Jazz then tied the series with a 95–85 victory in Game 4.
 The series went back to Houston for Game 5.
 T-Mac had one of the best performances of the series as he tallied 26 points and a career-high 16 assists as they took Game 5 96–92.
 McGrady was one game shy of winning his first playoff series.
 He had to wait as the Jazz took Game 6 94–82.
 The series shifted back to Houston for the crucial Game 7.
 Up to this point, the home team had won every game of the series.
 This would not hold up as the Jazz emerged victorious, 103–99.
 Yao and McGrady each had 29, but it was not enough to overcome Boozer's 35 as the Jazz came back from an 0–2 deficit for the first time in franchise history.
 The Jazz went on to the Conference Finals, but succumbed to the champion Spurs in five games.
 In 2008, the two teams faced each other again in the first round as the Jazz were the 4-seed and the Rockets were the 5-seed.
 The Rockets have homecourt advantage against the Jazz but they were playing without Yao Ming who suffered a stress fracture injury just months before the Playoffs.
 The Jazz took the first two games in Houston, and looked poised to sweep the Rockets at home, but the Rockets responded in Game 3, where in the final seconds Carl Landry blocked Deron Williams' shot that could have won the game for the Jazz.
 After the Game 3 loss, the Jazz responded in Game 4 and took a 3–1 lead.
-In Game 5 the Rockets outplayed the Jazz, but in Game 6, despite a 41-point performance by Tracy McGrady, the Rockets couldn't overcome injuries to starting point guard Rafer Alston as well as Yao and McGrady was unable to get out of the first-round again, falling for the second year in a row in the first round to the Utah Jazz.
+In Game 5, the Rockets outplayed the Jazz, but in Game 6, despite a 41-point performance by Tracy McGrady, the Rockets couldn't overcome injuries to starting point guard Rafer Alston as well as Yao and McGrady was unable to get out of the first-round again, falling for the second year in a row in the first round to the Utah Jazz.
 He would not play a game in the second round until 2013 despite the Rockets advancing in 2009, which McGrady missed due to a season-ending injury.